Last reviewed on 5th August 2023 by Martin Alexander (Mortgage Advisor)

 - The property can be passed on to children or next of kin

-Drawbacks to having a buy to let repayment mortgage
+Disadvantages of a buy to let repayment mortgage

 - Affordability assessments can be very strict